 A judge will make a decision about custody based on what s/he thinks is in your child’s best interest.
 The judge will look at any factor that s/he thinks is important to make this decision.

 According to KY law, when determining what is in the best interest of the child, the judge will look at:

-It is recommended that you seek legal advice from a lawyer to assist you in a custody case involving domestic violence issues.
+Often it is best to have a in a custody case, especially one involving domestic violence issues.
 For information on how to find a lawyer, see our KY Finding a Lawyer page.